Seavleu/minimart-managment-sysstem/README.md

 See more features below.
 # Mart Management System School Project - Instructions

 Welcome to the Mart Management System project!
-This system is built using Microsoft Access and incorporates some VB (Visual Basic) and Macro elements.
-The project aims to manage various aspects of a mart or store, such as products, inventory, sales, and customers.
-Although the system might not be fully functional yet, you can contribute to its improvement and gain experience in database design and manipulation.
+This project is designed to streamline the essential operations of a mart or store, such as managing products, inventory, sales, and customer data.
+Developed using Microsoft Access, it incorporates powerful features of Visual Basic (VB) and Macros to provide an interactive and functional database management system.

+The goal of this project is not only to facilitate store operations but also to serve as a learning platform for enhancing your database design, coding, and system analysis skills.
+While the system is currently functional, there is significant room for improvement, customization, and feature expansion.
+Your contributions can help refine its design, improve user experience, and add valuable functionalities.

+This system adheres to database design principles, emphasizing normalization to ensure data consistency and integrity.
+From designing tables and relationships to manipulating forms and queries, this project provides a comprehensive experience in building a robust database application.

+Whether you’re looking to improve your understanding of database concepts or simply want to contribute to a practical and impactful project, the Mart Management System offers the perfect opportunity to apply and enhance your skills.
+Let’s collaborate to make it even better! <br/>
 Demo: https://www.youtube.com/watch?v=YMdglCG9Xc0&t=1520s&pp=ygUbbWluaSBtYXJ0IG1hbmFnZW1lbnQgc3lzdGVt
 ## **!!NOTE!!!System Design is Below**